Livio Bendaña (footballer, born 1969): Club career

 Nicknamed el Pollo (the Chicken), he made his professional debut for Diriangén on 8 March 1986 against Juventus Managua and scored his first goal against Real Estelí on 4 May that year.
 He also played for Hermanos Molina, Juventus, Real Estelí and Walter Ferretti.
 He scored 130 league goals in the 1990s to complete a career total of 148, scoring 4 goals in one match three times and making 6 hat-tricks.

 International career

 The moustached Bendaña made his debut for Nicaragua in an April 1991 UNCAF Nations Cup qualification match against El Salvador and has earned a total of 13 caps (no goals).
 He has represented his country in 3 FIFA World Cup qualification matches and played at the 1993 and 1997 UNCAF Nations Cups.

 Personal life

 Bendaña is son of legendary Nicaraguan footballer of the 1950s, Livio Bendaña Espinoza.
-His own son, Livio Gabriel Bendaña Quintanilla, was at 12 years invited to train with Spanish giants Real Madrid.
+His own son, Livio Bendaña Quintanilla, was at 12 years invited to train with Spanish giants Real Madrid.
 In 2000, Bendaña stood candidate to become mayor of Diriamba.